BhargavP983/taekwondo/UBUNTU_VPS_DEPLOYMENT.md

 ## Prerequisites
 - Ubuntu VPS (20.04 or 22.04 recommended)
 - Root or sudo access
-- Domain name pointed to your VPS IP
 - SSH access to your VPS
+- Domain name (optional - can deploy with IP address first)

 ---